 In its development, the term meme is not only used in the field of biology.
 Memes are now more widely used as a term in human culture as carriers of traits, patterns, and ideas of a culture that ultimately change the habits of a generation (Finkelstein, 2008).
-In addition, memes can also be associated with infectious ideas or thoughts, ideas that spread by themselves, and cultural aspects that tend to be imitative, both ideas, behaviors, and physical objects (Hidayat & Immerry, 2020).
+In addition, memes can also be associated with infectious ideas or thoughts, ideas that spread by themselves, and cultural aspects that tend to be imitative, both ideas, behaviours, and physical objects (Hidayat & Immerry, 2020).

-As a cultural product, memes are a form of representation of the behavior of a social group.
+As a cultural product, memes are a form of representation of the behaviour of a social group.
 In addition, memes show the existence of a communication process both between group members (individuals) and between these social groups.
-The relationship between creators, readers, and the meme itself is a complex relationship as a form of visual communication.
+The relationship between creators, readers, and the meme itself is complex as a form of visual communication.
 Memes that are generally in the form of text and images contain symbols that must be interpreted in the context of communication.
-Therefore, the reader's background knowledge is very important in understanding the intent, purpose, and meaning of a meme.
+Therefore, the reader's background knowledge is vital in understanding a meme's intent, purpose, and meaning.

-A meme in the internet world is defined as the rapid spread of a particular idea or idea presented in the form of text or images (Williamson et al., 2012); groups of words, pictures, or a combination of both that appear repeatedly as messages (Cannizzaro, 2016).
-Blackmore (2008), explained in the internet memes are related to ideas, perceptions, emotions, behaviors, and even everything that can create instant experiences.
-Shifman, in Soha & McDowell (2016), defines internet memes as digital devices that share a common character (form, content, attitude) that is consciously created and circulated, imitated, or transformed by many internet users.
-Hidayat (2019), mentions memes as a means of communication in the form of symbols that can be in the form of text or images to convey messages or ideas.
-But unfortunately, the messages that appear in memes are often sexist and stereotype women.
+A meme in the internet world is defined as the rapid spread of a particular idea or idea presented in the form of text or images (Williamson et al., 2012); groups of words, pictures, or a combination of both that repeatedly appear as messages (Cannizzaro, 2016).
+Blackmore (2008) explained that internet memes are related to ideas, perceptions, emotions, behaviours, and even everything that can create instant experiences.
+In Soha & McDowell (2016), Shifman defines internet memes as digital devices that share a common character (form, content, attitude) consciously created, circulated, imitated, or transformed by many internet users.
+Likewise, Hidayat (2019) mentions that memes as a means of communication in the form of symbols that can be text or images to convey messages or ideas.
+However, unfortunately, the messages that appear in memes are often sexist and stereotype women.

-Various memes in the form of text and images with the content of harassment against women can be easily found on the Internet.
-The domination of patriarchy in fact does not only occur in the real world but also in the world of the Internet.
+Various memes in text and images with the content of harassment against women can be easily found on the Internet.
+The domination of patriarchy, in fact, does occur in not only the real world but also the world of the Internet.
 This dominance effect ultimately leads us –consciously or not– to become accustomed to these harassing memes.
-In fact, not a few internet users share and spread it in their acts of communication, as a humor –sexism humor.
+In fact, not a few internet users share and spread it in their acts of communication, as humour –sexist humour.

-This shows how patriarchal dominance works on the Internet to produce sexism and even harassment of women.
+This situation shows how patriarchal dominance works on the Internet to produce sexism and even harassment of women.
 Seeing this phenomenon, Penny (2013) explained,

 Is the Internet not for everyone?
 Not really.
 Not yet.
-It was for boys, and if you weren’t one you had to pretend to be, or you’d be dismissed.
-I’m fine with people deciding individually that they don’t want to identify as female on the Internet –in the same way I’m fine with people deciding not to wear a short skirt if they feel afraid or uncomfortable– but no one should tell you to do that, and imply that if you don’t comply you are somehow the one at fault (Penny, 2013, p.
+It was for boys, and if you were not one, you had to pretend to be, or you would be dismissed.
+I am fine with people deciding individually that they do not want to identify as female on the Internet –in the same way, I am fine with people deciding not to wear a short skirt if they feel afraid or uncomfortable– but no one should tell you to do that, and imply that if you do not comply, you are somehow the one at fault (Penny, 2013, p.
 7).

 Therefore, it is important to know about the logic of the relationship between sexism in the real world and on the Internet.
-Sexist practices on the Internet through memes are the culmination of the practice of patriarchal cultural domination in the real world.
+Sexist practices on the Internet through memes culminate the practice of patriarchal cultural domination in the real world.
 This study discusses several forms of harassment content against women in the form of internet memes.
-Memes are used as a means of legitimizing patriarchal power through symbolic forms of violence.
+Indeed, memes are used as a means of legitimising patriarchal power through symbolic forms of violence.